 - ¼ cup brown sugar

-- 2 tbsp cold unsalted butter, (cut into small cubes)
+- 2 tablespoon cold unsalted butter, (cut into small cubes)

 - white sugar , (for sprinkling the top crust)